top of page

 Voice acting is unique.
 Unlike writers, voice actors typically don't write their scripts—they perform them.
 The craft lies in bringing words to life through vocal performance.
 Voiceover must be heard to be experienced; even closed captions can only reference the words, not the inflection, emotion, and nuance that voice actors provide.

 The human voice remains distinct from AI simulation.
 Modern voice production involves technical processes in which AI tools may be employed—from studio recording enhancement to post-production processing—but these tools support, rather than replace, the voice actor's performance.
-Our spectrum helps voice actors clearly communicate how their work relates to these AI-assisted production elements while maintaining the fundamental distinction between human- and machine-generated voices.

 HUMAN-AI COLLABORATION LEVELS

-VH5 - >99% Human-Performed (<1% AI-Generated)
+VH5 - Entirely Human-Performed

-VH4 - Mostly Human-Performed
+VH4 - Human-Performed, AI-Enhanced

 Work below VH3 is not eligible for the VerifiedHuman label.

 In the spirit of this standard, the question remains: Did you perform it, or did AI generate it?
 We believe the voice actor's intention to create and present vocal work as their own should always remain with them.
-Therefore, we urge all voice actors to authenticate their work in the performance process to ensure that their final product is unique and distinctive.

-We acknowledge the hard work of skilled professionals - women and men who have honed their skills and mastered this craft in various languages.
+We acknowledge the hard work of skilled professionals—women and men who have honed their skills and mastered this craft in various languages.
 We appreciate your human voices and are grateful to be able to help you mark them as appropriately yours.

 DEFINITIONS